 The biggest misconception people have about estate planning is that it's just about what happens after you're gone.
 While making those decisions is certainly an important part of the planning process, there's more to the story.
-A professionally prepared plan that's personalized to fit your unique needs protects your interests now and in the future—essentially creating a roadmap to help you live your best life.
+An estate planning attorney can prepare a professional plan that's personalized to fit your unique needs protects your interests now and in the future—essentially creating a roadmap to help you live your best life.

 Elements of an Estate Plan

 Even though everyone's circumstances are unique, there are four key elements of an estate plan that you must consider:

 - Will.
 If you were to die without a will, California's intestate laws would determine how your possessions were distributed.
 If you're part of a blended family or estranged from certain relatives, it's likely that the state's ruling wouldn't match your personal preferences.

 - Trust.
 Creating a trust can help protect your assets from creditors, avoid the time-consuming probate process, and minimize overall tax liability.
 In most cases, a trust can be thought of as a supplement to a will that is used to create a more comprehensive estate plan.

 - Power of attorney.
 If you become unable to speak for yourself and manage your own affairs, power of attorney documents give the person of your choosing the authority to act on your behalf.
 You'll need two separate documents: one to choose who you want to oversee your health care concerns and the other to ensure the proper handling of your finances.